Skip to content

 Speech-to-Text (STT)

-Technology that converts spoken audio into written text.
-Also called automatic speech recognition (ASR) or voice recognition.
+AI technology that converts spoken audio into written text.

 In Simple Terms

-Technology that converts spoken audio into written text.
-Also called automatic speech recognition (ASR) or voice recognition.
+AI technology that converts spoken audio into written text.

 What is Speech-to-Text (STT)?